 A shortage of nurses is a problem not just in Australia, but around the world.
 The International Council of Nurses reported that the majority of states of the World Health Organisation experienced ‘shortage, maldistribution and misutilisation of nurses’.

 If the ratio of appropriately qualified nurses to patients is not adequate, patient care is at risk, either from longer waiting periods before patients are attended by a nurse, a greater risk from clinical errors, and nurses being asked to undertake duties beyond their skill level or expertise.

-According to Lucy Lehane, ACHS Improvement Academy, Clinical Educator, “There has been a drain on experience in nursing, so older nurses are leaving.
+According to Lucy Lehane, clinical educator at ACHS Improvement Academy, “There has been a drain on experience in nursing, so older nurses are leaving.
 I think that probably has been a casualty particularly of the pandemic, perhaps taking retirement a bit earlier than they might have, so it's losing that mentoring and deep nursing experience from the frontline….”
 And nurses “have left or they just don't have the energy or the space to do that, because the system is under a lot of pressure.”